Heyloyalty/wp-heyloyalty/README.md

 This plugin makes the connection between your wordpress users and a Heyloyalty list.
 When a wordpress user is updated or created is will sync that user to your Heyloyalty list.

-The plugin add support for woocommcer by adding extra field you can use like last buy or last visit among the fields.
+The plugin add support for woocommerce by adding extra field you can use like last buy or last visit among the fields.

 == Installation ==